Shreya-1910/ArtificalMethodsCW/README.md

 # ArtificalMethodsCW
-# Intrusion Detection System using Feature Selection (PSO, GA, Hybrid PSO-GA)
+# Intrusion Detection System using Feature Selection (PSO, GA,GWO and Hybrid PSO-GA)

 This project focuses on intrusion detection using the CICIDS2017 dataset, where feature selection is performed using metaheuristic optimization algorithms (PSO, GA, and Hybrid PSO-GA) to reduce dimensionality while maintaining high classification performance with a Random Forest model.